leshill/handlebars_assets/README.md

-# Use handlebars.js templates with the asset pipeline and sprockets
+# Use handlebars.js templates with the asset pipeline and/or sprockets

 Are your `handlebars.js` templates littering your Rails views with `script` tags?
 Wondering why the nifty Rails 3.1 asset pipeline streamlines all your JavaScript except for your Handlebars templates?
 Wouldn't it be nice to have your Handlebars templates compiled, compressed, and cached like your other JavaScript?